-To subscribe to a topic name, a client sends a SUBSCRIBE message to the gateway with the topic name included in that message.
-If the gateway is able accept the subscription, it assigns a topic id to the received topic name and returns it within a SUBACK message to the client.
-If the subscription can not be accepted, then a SUBACK message is also returned to the client with the rejection cause encoded in the ReturnCode field.
-If the rejection cause is “rejected: congestion”, the client should wait for the time TWAIT before resending the SUBSCRIBE message to the gateway.
+To subscribe to a topic name, a client sends a SUBSCRIBE packet to the gateway with the topic name included in that packet.
+If the gateway is able accept the subscription, it assigns a topic alias to the received topic name and returns it within a SUBACK packet to the client.
+If the subscription can not be accepted, then a SUBACK packet is also returned to the client with the rejection cause encoded in the ReturnCode field.
+If the rejection cause is “rejected: congestion”, the client should wait for the time TWAIT before resending the SUBSCRIBE packet to the gateway.

-If the client subscribes to a topic name which contains a wildcard character, the returning SUBACK message will contain the topic id value 0x0000.
-The GW will the use the registration procedure to inform the client about the to-be-used topic id value when it has the first PUBLISH message with a matching topic name to be sent to the client, see also Section 6.10.
+If the client subscribes to a topic name which contains a wildcard character, the returning SUBACK packet will contain the topic alias value 0x0000.
+The GW will the use the registration procedure to inform the client about the to-be-used topic alias value when it has the first PUBLISH packet with a matching topic name to be sent to the client, see also Section 6.10.

-Similar to the client’s PUBLISH procedure, topic ids may also be pre-defined for certain topic names.
+Similar to the client’s PUBLISH procedure, topic alias’ may also be pre-defined for certain topic names.
 Short topic names may be used as well.
-In those two cases the client still needs to subscribe to those pre-defined topic ids or short topic names.
+In those two cases the client still needs to subscribe to those pre-defined topic alias’ or short topic names.

-To unsubscribe, a client sends an UNSUBSCRIBE message to the gateway, which will then be answered by means of an UNSUBACK message.
+To unsubscribe, a client sends an UNSUBSCRIBE packet to the gateway, which will then be answered by means of an UNSUBACK packet.